 Apple's new iPad Pro has hit store shelves with a powerful performance that can rival, if not top, today's best notebooks.
 But the tablet gets better — and becomes even more of a laptop replacement — with some help from accessories.

-With a high-end case, a nice keyboard attachment and other accessories, you can go a long way in boosting your iPad Pro experience.
+With a high-end case, a nice keyboard attachment (the best iPad Pro keyboard covers combine both) and other accessories, you can go a long way in boosting your iPad Pro experience.

 But in a market filled with accessories, finding the right ones that offer the best usability can be difficult.
 So, we've done the legwork for you and picked out the very best add-ons for Apple's new iPad Pro.

 Lamicall Tablet Stand